strongloop/strongloop.com2/_posts/2017-05-11-loopback-as-a-service-using-openwhisk.md

   - LoopBack
   - Cloud
 ---
-**Note:** This article was co-written by Subramanian Krishnan and Nagarjuna Surabathina.

 In the previous blog [1] we saw how we can host LoopBack as a multi-tenant micro-service on the cloud.
 As a quick recap, this would require us to: